Carrie Underwood Gets Very Real About Her Pregnancy Attire

 Underwood is currently in her third trimester.
 Earlier this month, she co-hosted the 2018 CMA Awards with Brad Paisley where she revealed she’s having another baby boy.

 “Waylon or Willie?”
-Paisley asked her, referring to singers Waylon Jennings or Willie Nelson.”
+Paisley asked her, referring to singers Waylon Jennings and Willie Nelson.

 For more from Underwood, watch the clip below: